Project Reuse

 Reuse represents more than environmental stewardship for Maui's limited resources —it's a practical necessity.
 Reuse honors the traditional Hawaiian value of malama 'āina (caring for the land) by treating resources as precious and worthy of preservation rather than as temporary conveniences to be discarded.

-A third of the landfill waste comprises single-use disposable foodware which can be significantly reduced by switching to reusables.
+A third of the landfill waste comprises single-use foodware which can be significantly reduced by switching to reusables.

 --- Upstream, a change agent for Reuse